 Evidence-Based Programs have particularly positive implications for seniors interested in ‘active aging’.

 “We have to transform what it means to be old.
 As things stand, the aged are overweight, over-medicated and physically and mentally inactive.” – Charles Eugster

 Over the past few decades, the number of older adults in the world has increased more and more each year, a trend practically guaranteed to continue.
 In fact, by the year 2020, the number of people aged over 60 is projected to pass one billion for the first time.
 That’s one in every 7 people.

-Along with the rise in the population’s older adults, the number of chronic diseases and falls has also increased to become leading causes of death and disability in older Americans.
-Fortunately, many chronic disease and falls are also highly preventable.
-Preventable, that is, if the majority of people embrace the idea of ‘active aging’ as not only desirable, but expected.
-This transition is largely dependent on the implementation of Evidence Based Exercise Programs that have been proven to improve health, function, and overall well-being.
+Along with the rise in the population’s older adults, the number of chronic diseases and falls has also increased to become the leading causes of death and disability in older Americans.
+Fortunately, many chronic diseases and falls are also highly preventable.
+Preventable, that is, if the majority of people embrace the idea of ‘active aging’ as not only desirable but expected.
+This transition is largely dependent on the implementation of Evidence-Based Exercise Programs that have been proven to improve health, function, and overall well-being.

 Just telling people to exercise is rarely effective.
 We know this.
 To impart real behavioral change, interventions must address capabilities, motivations, and opportunities to be more active.
 If we are to create effective programs that support active aging, we must first understand why people are not active in the first place.